• Skip to main content

 • ½ teaspoon paprika

-• 1 tablespoon chopped herbs like parsley, fresh dill or green onions
+• 1 tablespoon parsley fresh dill or green onions are okay too

 • ¼ teaspoon sumac

-• ¼ teaspoon seeds like sesame seeds, poppy seeds or nigella seeds
+• ¼ teaspoon sesame seeds poppy seeds or nigella seeds are okay too

 1. Store the leftover hummus covered in the refrigerator for up to 5 days.
 Bring it to room temperature before serving.